-For a discussion of NDPS support for legacy printing, see "Supporting Queue-Based Client Workstations" on page 86.
+For a discussion of NDPS support for legacy printing, see "Supporting Queue-Based Client Workstations" on page 52.

 Queue-Based (Legacy) Print Services Novell Distributed Print Services Administrators create and link print queues, printers, and print servers, and users submit print jobs to the queues.
 These three objects must be maintained separately once the system is in place.
 Administrators create Printer Agents, allowing users to submit print jobs directly to printers.
 All management functions are centered on the printer itself.
 Uni-directional communications only.
 Feedback consists of pop-up windows reporting a nonconfigurable set of events.
 Bi-directional communications supported.
 Configurable event notification includes e-mail, pop-up windows, event logs and other methods, including third-party methods such as beepers and faxes.
 Events reported are limited only by a printer's capability.
+Does not accommodate add-ons or extensions from third parties.
+Extensible framework for print devices, including snap-in interfaces.